What is a cultivar?

 Our kitchen table is filled with cultivars.

-Tomatoes are a perfect example of cultivars by selection.
+Tomatoes are a perfect example of cultivars.
 All the heirloom tomatoes we see today are cultivars.
-From the otherworldly ‘Brad’s Atomic‘ grape tomatoes that look like staring into a bite-sized galaxy, to ‘Mr. Stripey’s‘ juicy yellow-and-red circus tent—all these come from previous generations of growers using selection to create cultivars.
+From the otherworldly ‘Brad’s Atomic’ grape tomatoes that look like staring into a bite-sized galaxy, to ‘Mr. Stripey’s’ juicy yellow-and-red circus tent—all these come from previous generations of growers using selection to create cultivars.
 Our kitchen table is filled with cultivars.

 Any cultivar developed before 1951 is called a heirloom.
-For the generations before 1951, growers selected their favorite seeds and saved them for planting the next year.
-There were literally thousands of cultivars that were selected and then passed down within families or grown regionally.
+Before 1951, growers selected their favorite seeds and saved them for planting the next year.
+There were thousands of these cultivars, passed down within families or grown in specific regions.

 Are cultivars bad?